TaleQ/tweets-cards/README.md

 # Website "Tweets Cards"

-The website with interactive tweets cards created using React.js with layout fixed in pixels and semantic HTML.
+The website with interactive tweets cards with layout fixed in pixels and semantic HTML.
+Created using React.js.

+:white_check_mark: Developed as test technical task for GoIT School.

 ## Used Libraries

+- Redux Toolkit
+- Redux Persist
-Redux Toolkit, Redux Persist, React Router DOM, Axios
+- React Router DOM
+- Axios
+- Prop Types

 ## Backend